Pre-Departure Student Guide

 Your flight information

 It is very important that you forward your flight details to your local enrollment team or the Pasadena campus staff at [email protected] by August 1, so we know when you are arriving.
 We are also happy to help book the flight for you, so feel free to reach out to your local office for help.
 When possible, book your arrival flights between 6am-8pm PST, so your roommates and staff can be awake to give you a warm welcome!
+Going forward, you can send all travel details during school breaks to the same email above.

 Your arrival in the USA